Jaburna: Economy

 Industry in Jaburna includes agriculture, brick manufacturing, fish farming and milling.

 Infrastructure

 The village has two mosques and an Eidgah, and one temple.
 The village has one madarsa, two English private schools, and one government school.
 As of 2011 census the main population of the village lived in an area of 67.7 acres and had 418 households.

-Histrorical Population
+Historical population

 Zaburna was before a part of Daud pur Pargana.
 Then it was taken in Kusi in 1875.
 But till 1952 it was a part of Daudpur estate.